Promoting St. John Valley Nature through

 The NRCS was main sponsor of the Maine Deer Habitat Partnership project in 2012.
 Individual Wildlife Conservation Activity Plans were developed by Steve Young as a Technical Service Provider for the NRCS in Wildlife Conservation Activity Planning.

 The University of Maine FBRI provided grant funding for the St. John Valley Community Forest Project from 2007-2009.
+This project led to the formation of the Upper St. John River Organization (USJRO).

 Detailed forest inventories and forecasts were created for individual sections of community-owned forested parcels.